 An undergraduate degree in archaeology opens up many career paths.
 Opportunities exist with governments, research organizations and museums.
 Some possible careers include:

 - Archaeological lab technician

 - Research archaeologist

 Many graduates of master's degree programs in archaeology enter into education or cultural resources management.
 Some possible careers include:

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) notes that the employment of anthropologists and archaeologists will increase by 28% for the period 2008-2018; that level of growth is much faster than average (www.bls.gov).
-The strong outlook is due in part to the need for archaeologists to fulfill legal requirements by preserving artifacts or sites that are related to large construction or transportation projects.
-The 2010 annual average salary of archaeologists and anthropologists, according to the BLS, was $58,040.
+The U.S. Bureau of Labor Statistics (BLS) notes that the employment of anthropologists and archaeologists will increase by 4% for the period 2014-2024.
+The 2015 annual median salary of archaeologists and anthropologists, according to the BLS, was $61,220.

 Aspiring archaeologists can pursue degrees at the bachelor's, master's, and doctoral levels, with the latter two usually being needed for an advanced career in the field.
 Graduates can enter careers in archaeological research, instruction, field direction, and more.